Class Values

 public static boolean isVirtual(Resource theContext)

-Return whether or not the resource represents a virtual graph (starts with VIRTUAL_NAMESPACE
+Return whether the resource represents a virtual graph (starts with VIRTUAL_NAMESPACE

 • isInDefaultGraph